 This page has information about treating diarrhoea.
 You can find information on

 Depending on how severe your diarrhoea is, this may mean having fluids into a vein, through a drip in your arm.
-If you are able to drink, your doctor may try to replace your fluid and body salts (electrolytes) using drinks containing salts and electrolytes.
-You can buy these from the chemist, but always talk to the pharmacist first so that they can check which other medicines you are taking and what your symptoms are.
+If you are able to drink, you usually have drinks containing salts and electrolytes to replace the lost fluid and body salts (electrolytes).
+You can buy these from the chemist.
+But it is important to talk to the pharmacist first so that they can check which other medicines you are taking and what your symptoms are.

 Drugs that help to control diarrhoea are called anti diarrhoeals.
 There are several different types available from chemist shops without a prescription.
-But others need to be prescribed by your doctor.
+But others need to be prescribed by your doctor or nurse.

 Before you try any over the counter drugs to help with your diarrhoea it is very important that you talk to your doctor or specialist nurse.
 They will need to find out what is causing your diarrhoea in order to decide on the best drug to help you.